-- 1. Completed consent for Criminal Records Search form - 2.
-Completed Personal Immunization form - 3.
-Two personal letters of reference - 4.
-Written opinion of a medical practitioner that the mental and physical health of the person is adequate for the job.
+- Consent for a Criminal Records Check form, schedule "F" - Completed Personal Immunization form - Two personal letters of reference - Written opinion of a medical practitioner that the mental and physical health of the person is adequate for the job.
 This is due prior to the first Practice Experience.

-Students will receive an information package in the summer which includes copies of the required forms.
+Students will receive an information package in the summer which will include copies of the required forms and directions for completion.

-- 1. Provincial English 12 with a C or better, or equivalent English course, or successful English assessment testing. - Completed Early Childhood Care & Education Intake Package which Includes the program application form, and two reference letters.
+- Provincial English 12 with a C or better, or equivalent English course, or successful English assessment testing. - Completed Early Childhood Care & Education Intake Package which Includes the program application form, and two reference letters.